formatjs/formatjs/translated/ja-JP/website/docs/tooling/babel-plugin.md

 title: babel-plugin-react-intl
 ---

-Process string messages for translation from modules that use [React Intl](../react-intl.md), specifically:
+Process string messages for translation from modules that use react-intl, specifically:

 - Parse and verify that messages are ICU-compliant w/o any syntax issues.
 - Remove `description` from message descriptor to save bytes since it isn't used at runtime.